Code4GovTech/dmp-documentation/docs/2023/Sunbird inQuiry/Editor to support new type of questions/index.md

 ---
 sidebar_position: 1
 title: Introduction
-slug: /2023/Sunbird inQuiry/Match The Following Type Questions Implementation
+slug: /2023/Sunbird inQuiry/Editor to support new type of questions
 ---